eliheuer/campfire-syntax/README.md

 # campfire-syntax theme

-An Atom syntax theme in warm colors.
+Campfire is a theme in warm colors for the Atom text editor.

 ![A screenshot of your theme](https://f.cloud.github.com/assets/69169/2289498/4c3cb0ec-a009-11e3-8dbd-077ee11741e5.gif)